 - What are some alternatives to the most bought US funds?

 US-based ETFs didn’t bother to comply as their focus is the US.
-Creating this EU approved documentation wasn’t and still isn’t a priority for them, nor will it ever be.
-It’s also very likely a money thing, why allow your European investors the access to a cheap tracker when you can just let them enjoy a more expensive one?
+Creating this EU-approved documentation wasn’t and still isn’t a priority for them, nor will it ever be.

 - Figure out what type of investor you are by doing your due diligence.
 Before you invest in general, and not just in US ETFs from Europe, know your risk threshold for crazy market movement and investment horizon.

 - Got your account?
-Fund it with the amount you want to risk and can miss for a longer time (remember 1?).
+Fund it with the amount you want to risk and miss for a longer time (remember 1?).

 - The domicile and currency of the respective ETF you want to trade with.
 Domicile is the “home country” of ETF.
 ETF taxation varies according to domicile.
 It’s also country-specific, so you have to do your due diligence here.
 If you wish to invest in US index funds from Europe, you will probably end up with a fund domiciled in Ireland.